summercms/LogManager/README.md

         ],
 ```

-4. Configure Laravel to create a new log file for every day, in your .ENV file:
+4.Configure Laravel to create a new log file for every day, in your .ENV file:

 ```
     APP_LOG=daily